310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Tetora %}
 I don’t plan on arguing with him, so it’s fine.
-I don’t get anything outta doing that, anyway...
+I don’t get anything outta doing that, anyway…

 I think there was a time when heroes fighting amongst each other was a whole thing in movies and stuff, but I don’t really like that kind of stuff.

-Maybe my mindset is just old-fashioned and unrealistic, though...
+Maybe my mindset is just old-fashioned and unrealistic, though…

 But I dunno, I just love the good ol’-fashioned shows with simplistic moral lessons, the kinds where the heroes all band together and fight evil in the most cliche way ever.